 March is a good month to take a walking tour.
 The weather is agreeable and we begin to run more tours than we do in the winter.

 Consider a tour of Central Park where you can see early spring foliage in bloom.
-See more about exploring Central Park in our free things to do section below.
+Even if we aren't offering our in-person tours due to the pandemic, this virtual walking tour will still be available!

 Our guided walks are free to join and operate on a pay-what-you-like basis, which means you decide what a tour was worth or what you could afford (even free) when the tour is over.